February040202/MahjongGame2/MahjongBackend_ForTest/README.md

-# Course-Design-Mahjong
-# test edit readme
+# This is the back-end code used to test the basic functions of mahjong